KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 There are several technical elements involved in the Pegs Antara Module that collaborate to create a stablecoin.

-###### Creating a Tokenized Currency to Back the Stablecoin
+###### Creating a Tokenized Cryptocurrency to Back the Stablecoin

-The first aspect relies on three different Antara Modules: [Gateways,](./gateways.html) [Tokens,](./tokens.html) and [Oracles.](./oracles.html) On a Komodo-related Smart Chain, such as `KMD`, using the chain's native currency, users lock funds to the Gateways Module.
+The first aspect relies on three different Antara Modules: [Gateways,](./gateways.html) [Tokens,](./tokens.html) and [Oracles.](./oracles.html)

+On any cryptocurrency blockchain that is built on the Bitcoin protocol, such as `KMD`, users send funds to a Komodo-based Gateways Module that is active on this chain.
+The Gateways Module locks these funds against further spending at this time.

-Once the funds are locked, the three modules together automatically make available to the user an equiavlent number of tokens on the Pegs Smart Chain.
+Once the funds are locked, the three modules together automatically make available to the user an equiavlent number of tokens on the Pegs-related Smart Chain.
 These tokens represent the locked funds on a `1:1` ratio.

 As these tokens are `1:1` representations of the locked funds, the value of these tokens does not change in respect to the associated funds.
-However, the cryptocurrency represented may not be stable.
+However, the cryptocurrency represented may not have a stable value.

 ###### Creating a Reliable Rate of Exchange Between the Stablecoin and the Backing Cryptocurrency